hernancerm/bufpin.nvim/README.md

 ## Features

 - Display the pinned bufs in the tabline.
-- Expose an API to track the pinned bufs.
 - Out of the box key mappings to manage pinned bufs.
+- Sensible default colors for Bufpin's highlight groups.
 - Mouse support to left-click to edit buf and middle-click to remove buf.
 - Store the pinned bufs in session (`:mksession`) if `vim.opt.ssop:append("globals")`.
 - Auto-hide the tabline when there are no pinned bufs.
+- Expose an API to track the pinned bufs.
 - Show file type icons.

 Suggested complementary plugins: